Thursday, November 21, 2024

 “We knew that it was going to be a battle.”

-– Head Coach Tayeeba Haneef-Park
+– Head Coach Tayyiba Haneef-Park

 The Mojo have now won two of three matches versus the Valkyries.
 All went five sets, and the Mojo won the first and third sets in the three contests.
-“We knew that it was going to be a battle,” said head coach Tayeeba Haneef-Park.
+“We knew that it was going to be a battle,” said head coach Tayyiba Haneef-Park.
 “We knew that the last time we played them that they felt it probably should have gone their way.”

 With the win, the Mojo maintained their hold on fourth place in what is now a tight race for third, fourth, and fifth.
 Fourth place matters because the top four teams make the playoffs in mid May.